olefasting/libaegis/README.md

 # libaegis

-A library for building OpenCV pipelines from lambda functions.
+A header only library for building OpenCV pipelines from lambda functions.

 In early development so expect breaking changes.

-It currently has no documentation but here is an example:
+It currently has no documentation but here is an example (see the create reducer functions in source for examples of reducers):

 ```c++
 #include <opencv2/imgproc.hpp>